 Before you purchase a car or start driving, it's important to ask: what do you need for car insurance?
 Whether you're looking for car insurance coverage for the first time or looking to switch providers, this article will explain everything you need to know.

-Before you purchase car insurance, it’s important to shop around.
-Check out our review of the best car insurance companies to see which is best for you when it comes to coverage options, cost, customer service, and more.
-We encourage you to collect several quotes.
-You can start by using the tool below or calling our team at (855) 518-0148 to get free, personalized quotes seven days a week.
+Shopping around for an auto insurance policy will help you find the best deals.
+Check out our review of the top car insurance companies to see which is best for you when it comes to coverage options, cost, customer service, and more.
+Enter your zip code below to compare free, personalized quotes.

-- What Documents Do You Need For Car Insurance?
+- What Do You Need For Car Insurance?

-- What Do You Need To Make Changes To Your Policy?
+- What Documents Do You Need To Make Changes To Your Insurance Coverage?